 On most nights we have on-site Police Officers, Sheriff's Deputies, and/or Military Police; Firemen; EMT services including ambulence service; and clinical or counseling psychologists.
 On quiet nights we may have only firemen or EMTs, with the other emergency responders on rapid standby.
 This is in addition to our trained security guards.
 We've been fortunate to have had only minor incidents to date, but we're ready regardless!

-The Haunted Mines haunted house is produced by a partnership of the Western Museum of Mining and Industry and Haunted Mines LLC.
+The Haunted Mines haunted house is produced by a partnership of the Western Museum of Mining and Industry and Haunted Mines, a Colorado not-for-profit corporation.
 These are the guys that have been scaring Colorado Springs every Halloween since 1993!

 We do not allow our guests to use cameras in our attraction, whether they be high-quality or cell phone cameras.
 We make special exceptions for media crews, but this must be arranged in advance.

 No. Flashlights, laser pointers, cell phones held up as a light, or other light sources are not permitted.
 We've carefully crafted the lighting in each scene to give you the best experience -- why would you want to ruin it?
 Too, flashlights will harm yours and our monster's night vision making it unsafe for both.
 So, this is a strict "No".